Carmine Galante: Background

+Criminal career

 Early years

 At the age of 10, Galante was sent to reform school due to his criminal activities.
 He soon formed a juvenile street gang on New York's Lower East Side.
 By the age of 15, Galante had dropped out of seventh grade.
 As a teenager, Galante became a Mafia associate during the Prohibition era, becoming a leading enforcer by the end of the decade.
 During this period, Galante also worked as a fish sorter and at an artificial flower shop.
 On December 12, 1925, the 15-year-old Galante pleaded guilty to assault charges.
-On December 22, 1926, Galante was sentenced to at least two and a half years in state prison.
+On December 22, 1926, Galante was sentenced to at least two and a half years in the state prison.